DON'T SAY " SI J'AURAIS " IN FRENCH - the CONDITIONAL with IF in French.

 There is a condition and an assumption of what could have happened last week, so in the past.

-I hope you enjoyed this video, that you liked this grammar point.
+I hope you enjoyed this video and this grammar point.

-Tell me in comments if you happen to make this mistake, which is, as I told you, very frequent in French.
+Let me know in the comments if you happen to make this mistake, which I've already told you is very common in French.

-If you liked this video, don't forget to put a like and especially, if you are new, subscribe to the channel to not miss any video and activate the bell.
+If you liked this video, don't forget to put a like and, above all, if you're new, subscribe to the channel so you don't miss any video and activate the bell.

 I'll see you very, very soon.